 Reports of paranormal activity exist as far back as precolonial times.
 They include poltergeist activity, balls of fire, Big Foot sightings, ghosts of Indians and soldiers, and reports of UFOs and large birds with ten-foot wingspans.

 People investigating the swamp have heard Indian battle cries, drumming and singing.
-The 'Profile Rock', shaped in the profile of an Indian face, is there and is considered sacred to Native Americans in the area.
+The 'Profile Rock', shaped in the profile of a Native American face, is there and is considered sacred to Native Americans in the area.

 UFO reports begin as early as 1710 and continue through actual police reports today.
 There are also existing and current reports of a Big Foot-like creature.
 It has also been seen scavenging the gardens of homeowners whose property abut the swap.

-The most haunted places in Massachusetts are worth visiting for their spectacular scenery as well as for their ghosts.
-Your chances of running into something not of this world are practically guaranteed as soon as you cross the state line.
+The most haunted places in Massachusetts are worth visiting for the spectacular scenery as well as the many ghosts.
+Your chance of running into something not of this world is practically guaranteed as soon as you cross the state line.